 Part X (Public Holidays) is amended.
 The rules for the calculation of public holiday pay under section 24 are amended to be based on the number of days actually worked in the pay period immediately preceding the public holiday.
-The rules for calculating entitlement to pay under sections 27, 28 and 30 are amended to require payment of premium pay for work on a public holiday instead of allowing a different day to be substituted.
-Section 29 is amended to establish new substitution rules when a public holiday falls on a day that would not ordinarily be a working day for an employee.
+Sections 27, 28, 29 and 30 are amended to require an employer to provide an employee with a written statement that sets out certain information when a day is substituted for a public holiday.